HomeLatest NewsBFSIStreamline TCS structure to 5% in Budget 2024: EaseMyTrip CEO Nishant Pitti

 Preferred Source of Google

-While talking about the expectation from the Budget 2024, Nishant Pitti, CEO and Co-founder, EaseMyTrip, said that there is a need for the to introduce reforms that can act as a catalyst for the tourism industry’s growth.
+While talking about the expectation from the Budget 2024, Nishant Pitti, CEO and Co-founder, EaseMyTrip, said that there is a need for the government to introduce reforms that can act as a catalyst for the tourism industry’s growth.

-Pitti emphasised the need for governmental reforms in the tourism industry, stating, “We expect the Government to allow GST input on holiday businesses, a strategic reduction in income tax to catalyse growth in the country’s tourism industry, and the streamlining of the TCS structure to a more favourable 5 percent slab.”
-This allowance could lower costs for tour operators, making travel more affordable and stimulating demand.
+Pitti emphasised the need for governmental reforms in the tourism industry, stating, “We expect the Government to allow input on holiday businesses, a strategic reduction in income tax to catalyse growth in the country’s tourism industry, and the streamlining of the TCS structure to a more favourable 5 percent slab.”
+This allowance could lower costs for tour operators, making more affordable and stimulating demand.

 Advertisement